asayers/cbdr/README.md

 # Misc

+## Choosing a family of distributions

+Every time you run your benchmark you get a different result.
+Those results form a distrubution.
+You can find out what this distrubution looks like by plotting a histogram and running the benchmark a large number of times.

+Of course, the shape depends on what your benchmark does; but _in general_ benchmark results tend to have a lot of skew: on the downside, it's as if there's a hard minimum value which they can't do better than; but on the upside it's different: you get the occasional outlier which take a really long time.
+I think a log-normal is generally a decent fit.
+(But perhaps something more kurtotic would be better?)

+(Note: Of course, it's possible to write benchmarks which is modelled really badly by a log-normal!
+If your benchmark is `sleep(random(10))` then its running time will be more-or-less uniformly distributed.
+Do plot a histogram and verify that the shape looks roughly right.)

+...actually, using log-normals remains future work.
+For now, I'm going to model them as _normally_ distributed.
+It's not great.

 ## Choosing a statistic

-The run-time of your benchmark is an unknown distrubution.
-In my experience, if you write a reasonable macro-benchmark, the distribution will be fairly close to normal.
-This is not _necessarily_ the case, of course!
-If your benchmark calls `sleep(random_log_normal())` then its running time will be (surprise surprise) log-normally distributed.
-Do a normality test if you're concerned.

-So: we have two distributions, assumed to be normal, but with different means and variances.
-We want to test whether the means are different.
-The appropriate test in this case is Student's t-test.
+So, we make the simplifying assumption that the "before" results and the "after" results are coming from a pair of normal distributions with unknown means and variances.
+Now we can start trying to estimate the thing we're interested in: do those distributions have the same mean?
+The appropriate test for this is Student's t-test.

+IMO, a confidence interval is nicer to look at than a p-value, because it gives some sense of how big the regression is (not just whether one exists).
-However, we don't just want to know _whether_ a regression has occurred: we want to know how big it is too.
-A confidence interval is going to be more useful than a p-value.
-For this you'll need the inverse CDF of the t-distribution.
+For this we'll need the inverse CDF of the t-distribution.
 There are various implementations around, including one in this repo.

-If your benchmark gives timings which are not at all normally-distributed (and you don't feel like changing your benchmark), non-parametric tests do exist.
-They're far less powerful than a t-test, though, so it'll take much longer for your confidence intervals to shrink.
+(Note: non-parametric tests do exist, but they're far less powerful than a t-test, so it'll take much longer for your confidence intervals to shrink.)

 ## Choosing α